-improve writing avatarI think at some point, most people dream of writing the next Great American Novel.
-For most people, however, the dream is short-lived as it takes a lot of discipline, imagination, and skill to be able to write effectively and correctly in a way that connects with readers.
-The good news is, you CAN improve writing by following these easy steps.
-Not only will your technical skills improve, but your ideas and descriptions will, as well, making your writing something which stands out among the rest--particularly if you are trying to get published.
+I think that, at some point, most people dream of writing the next Great American Novel.
+For most people, however, the dream does not last long, as it takes a lot of discipline, imagination, and skill to write effectively and correctly in a way that connects with readers.
+The good news is that you can improve your writing by following these easy steps.
+Not only will your technical skills improve, but your ideas and descriptions will improve as well, making your writing stand out among the rest, particularly if you are trying to get published.

 Step 1: Avoid Spelling Errors!